Next Project

 Mind’s Christmas campaign is one of their largest for both income and volume of new donors.
 In 2022, they invited us to create a social acquisition campaign that focused on tackling the stigma of men’s mental health in the UK.
 Our campaign needed to drive cash donations while simultaneously creating awareness of Mind's vital work in providing life- changing services for the people who need them the most.

-Christmas is a crowded time for all brands trying to reach audiences and with the addition of a winter World Cup, it became even more important that we cut through the noise while still staying relevant to conversations and situations happening in daily life.
-To bring in as many donations as possible, we needed a creative idea that tapped into people’s emotions, showed the severity of the situation, and positioned Mind as the first point for care.
+With Christmas being a crowded time for all brands trying to reach audiences and with the addition of a winter World Cup in 2022, it became even more important that we cut through the noise while still staying relevant to conversations and situations happening in daily life.

 Working with brand ambassadors such as Bradley Wiggins, Clarke Carlisle, and Ben West, as well as current Mind staff, we created a two-part campaign that ran on social media and direct mail throughout December.